cython/cython/docs/profiling_tutorial.rst

 Profiling
 *********

-This part describes the profiling abilities of cython.
-If you are familiar of pure Python code, you can only read the first section (:ref:`profiling_basics`).
+This part describes the profiling abilities of Cython.
+If you are familiar with profiling pure Python code, you can only read the first section (:ref:`profiling_basics`).
 If you are not familiar with python profiling you should also read the tutorial (:ref:`profiling_tutorial`) which takes you through a complete example step by step.